 The film’s central idea – which reminds us of few Stephen King stories – has been read by many critics as an allegory for the exploration of sex, the taboo around free sexuality as well as a metaphor for sexually transmitted infections.
 At the same time, the central idea remains as a blank signifier, and therefore encourages different interpretations.
 Bolstered by Mitchell’s minimalistic horror aesthetic that turns mundane and familiar spaces into a terrifying atmosphere, this horror movie is a must watch.

 8. Parasite (2019)

-Parasite’s story centers itself around the poor Kim family and the wealthy Park family.
+Bong Joon-ho’s Parasite centers itself around the poor Kim family and the wealthy Park family.
 The Kim family members infiltrate the Parks, working for them under various guises and striving to escape their lives of gut-wrenching poverty.
-Their arrangement is endangered when they discover another former employee living in the Parks’ basement — yet another ‘parasite’, not very different from them.
-Things come to a head while the Park family is on vacation, and the struggle to keep the secret of their deception intact can only end one way.
+Their arrangement is endangered when they discover the husband of a recently fired employee, who seems to be living in the Parks’ basement for years.
+Is he yet another ‘parasite’, who is not very different from the Kims?
+However, gradually through sheer indifference, entitlement, and arrogance of the Parks, we understand how the affluent have rigged the entire system to suck on the blood of the working class.

-Parasite is not only an immensely entertaining film, but is also rich with ideas of capitalist labor exploitation, the disparity and increasing gap between the rich and the poor, and the singularly insular nature of wealth accumulation.
+Parasite is not only one of the most entertaining thriller movies, but is also rich with ideas of capitalist labor exploitation, the disparity and increasing gap between the rich and the poor, and the singularly insular nature of wealth accumulation.
 The film garnered a whopping four awards at the 92nd Academy Awards, including Best Picture and Best Director for Bong Joon-ho.

 9. Lost Highway (1997)